Hermann Winkler: Political positions

 In October 2014, Winkler – alongside Rashida Dati – was one of only two members of the European People's Party Group who defied their own group and voted to reject the Juncker Commission’s confirmation.

 In April 2015, he was the first relator of a law proposal for setting up a Union system for supply chain due diligence self-certification of responsible importers of tin, tantalum and tungsten, their ores, and gold originating in conflict-affected and high-risk areas.
 The system aimed to break "the nexus between conflict and illegal exploitation of minerals".

-In June 2015, Winkler again was one of only two members of the EPP group – this time alongside Remo Sernagiotto – who opposed a tough resolution adopted by the European Parliament, in which the majority of MEPs appeal to the EU to reassess its relations with Russia in the context of the Russo-Ukrainian War.
+In June 2015, Winkler again was one of only two members of the EPP group – this time alongside Remo Sernagiotto – who opposed a tough resolution adopted by the European Parliament, in which the majority of MEPs appealed to the EU to reassess its relations with Russia in the context of the Russo-Ukrainian War.

-Controversy
+Controversies

-In 2015 Winkler reported to the police in Leipzig a painting shown in a degree show of students at the Leipzig Academy of Visual Arts.
+In 2015, Winkler reported to the police in Leipzig a painting shown in a degree show of students at the Leipzig Academy of Visual Arts.
 The painting depicted German Chancellor Angela Merkel standing next to a masked person pointing a rifle at her head and was intended to symbolize the ambiguity of exercise of power.
 Winkler argued that he considered the painting to be “borderline and not exactly beautiful”.

+In 2023, during Volodymyr Zelensky's visit to Berlin amidst the ongoing Russian invasion of Ukraine, Winkler sarcastically mocked the Ukrainian president, calling him a "former Ukrainian actor" and suggesting the monument to Soviet soldiers in Berlin is on the verge of being dismantled because of the anti-Russian sentiment.
+These comments were condemned in German media.